Get all the latest data for Algiers

 So, is now a good time?

-As of February 2026, buying property in Algiers is a rather yes for people with a medium-to-long holding horizon and a disciplined approach to pricing.
+As of June 2026, buying property in Algiers is a rather yes, but only if you buy a clean, well-located apartment at a disciplined price.

-This is not financial or investment advice: we don't know your personal situation, your tax position, or your risk tolerance, and you should always do your own research before making any decision.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Algiers.

 Is it smart to buy now in Algiers, or should I wait as of 2026?